microsoft/YOLaT-VectorGraphicsRecognition/README.md

 <p align="center">
 <img alt="img-name" src="misc/RGvsVG.png" width="900">

-Rendering vector graphics into pixel arrays can result in significant memory costs or loss of information, as demonstrated in Figure 1.
+Rendering vector graphics into pixel arrays can result in significant memory costs or loss of information, as demonstrated in above Figure 1.
 Additionally, this process discards high-level structural information within the primitives, which is critical for recognition tasks such as identifying corners and contours.
 To summarize, we propose You Only Look at Text series (YOLaT & YOLaT++)  which addresses issues with raster graphics by taking in textual documents of vector graphics as input.
 ## Environments
 ```sh